bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 Conclusion
 ----------

-Which plugin(s) one ultimately uses is not that interesting, what is genuinelly game-changing are the advanced editing capabilities that LSP provides.
+Which plugin(s) one ultimately uses is not that interesting, what is genuinely game-changing are the advanced editing capabilities that LSP provides.
 This Language Server Protocol Vim screencast, by Greg Hurrell, is pertinent with respect to the point:

 <iframe width="672" height="378" src="https://www.youtube.com/embed/8PZZkIr5Dcc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Hopefully this post provides enough details to start your LSP journey within Vim, or Neovim, using the [LSC](https://github.com/natebosch/vim-lsc) plugin.
+Hopefully this post provides enough detail to start your LSP journey within Vim, or Neovim, using the [LSC](https://github.com/natebosch/vim-lsc) plugin.